Robert N. Proctor

-Robert Neel Proctor (born 1954) is an American historian of science and Professor of the History of Science at Stanford University, where he is also Professor by courtesy of Pulmonary Medicine.
-While a professor of the history of science at Pennsylvania State University in 1999, he became the first historian to testify against the tobacco industry.
+Robert Neel Proctor (born 1954) is an American historian of science and Professor of History at Stanford University, where he is also Professor by courtesy of Medicine.
+While a professor at Pennsylvania State University in 1999, he became the first historian to testify against the tobacco industry.

-Career
+Education

 Robert N. Proctor graduated from Indiana University Bloomington in 1976 with a Bachelor of Science in biology.
-He then took up studies at Harvard University, earning master's and doctoral degrees in History of Science in 1977 and 1984, respectively.
+He then took up studies at Harvard University, earning master's and doctoral degrees in the history of science in 1977 and 1984, respectively.